 The surprise element is both a blessing and a curse: The upside is the potential for a lifelong keepsake capturing your lovestruck self in its most natural state.
 The downside is you run the risk of a bad hair day or outfit, an obstructed view from your photographer's hiding spot in the bushes, or sussing out what's happening.

 Still, there's little that planning and preparation can't fix.
-To that end, we called in wedding photographers Aileen Choi, James and Jess Wittmayer of James and Jess Photography, and the previously mentioned Justin and Mary Marantz—and asked them about everything you, your soon-to-be fiancé(e), and your photographer should know about proposal pics and emerged with the below seven tips.
-Now all you need to do is share them with you-know-who and wait...
+To that end, we called in wedding photographers Aileen Choi, James and Jess Wittmayer in addition to Justin and Mary Marantz—and asked them about everything you, your soon-to-be fiancé(e), and your photographer should know about proposal pics and emerged with the below seven tips.
+Now all you need to do is share them with you know who and wait...

-To those of you proposing—we get that your buddy Dan is well-meaning and has a fancy camera, but enlisting the services of a legit pro will both grant you access to his or her knowledge about what makes a great photograph and allow you to test run him or her as a potential wedding day shooter.
+To those of you proposing—we get that your buddy Dan is well-meaning and has a fancy camera, but enlisting the services of a legit pro will both grant you access to his or her knowledge about what makes a great photograph and allow you to test run them as a potential wedding-day shooter.
 (If you do end up using amateurs, make sure their camera setting is on the highest speed with a continuous shutter, "so you're getting a few different versions of the big emotional moment," says Mary, and end up with at least one flattering shot.)

-Mary Marantz suggests using "the same investigative skills you used to find a ring your soon-to-be fiancé(e) likes to find out their favorite photographer."
+Mary suggests using "the same investigative skills you used to find a ring your soon-to-be fiancé(e) likes to find out their favorite photographer."

 Ladies- and gentlemen-in-waiting, this is where you come in.
 If you don't want your partner's decision left up to a Google search, make your dream wedding photographer's identity known.
 Share a website link.
 Comment on a social media post.
 Literally look your person in the eye and say, "When we do this thang, I want so and so."
 Plus, the more time you spend with your photographer, the more natural the process and your photos become, so "the ideal is to have one photographer through the whole journey—proposal, engagement, wedding, anniversary," Mary says.